Social Science BA

 Total Units Required: 120

 The option in specialization studies.
-Students have the flexibility to create a personalized program within the behavioral and social sciences.
-It is a 45-unit major, which consists of 21 units from a selected primary area of concentration and 15 units from a selected secondary area of concentration.
-There are 21 areas of concentration (AoC) from which to choose.
-The AoCs include all of the disciplines found within the College of Behavioral and Social Sciences, plus history.
-Areas of concentration also include area studies, and topical concentrations like career and life planning, environmental studies, and family relations.
+This is a 43-unit major, which consists of 21 units from a selected area of concentration.
+The 20 different areas of concentration (AoC) include all the disciplines within the College of Behavioral and Social Sciences, plus history.
+The AoCs also include area studies and topics such as career and life planning, environmental studies, and family relations.

 Grading Requirement